 MCP Server

-Serve your Airweave collection through an MCP server so that clients such as Cursor, Claude or VS Code can query it directly.
+Serve your Airweave collection through an MCP server so that AI assistants like Cursor, Claude Desktop, VS Code, or OpenAI can query it directly.

 Prerequisites